GreyRook/code-with-style/docs/process/index.md

 ### Sprint Planning

 The work to be performed in the Sprint is planned at the *Sprint Planning*.
-This plan is created by the collaborative work of the entire Scrum Team, thus the PO the Dev Team and the SM take part.
+This plan is created by the collaborative work of the entire Scrum Team, thus the PO, the Dev Team and the SM take part.
 The Sprint Planning is time-boxed to a maximum of eight hours for a one month Sprint.
 The SM ensures that the event takes place and that the attendants understand its purpose.
 The SM teaches the Scrum Team to keep it within the time-box.

 Sprint Planning answers the following: